sat20-labs/docs-en/sample.md

 Sample layer 2 network of SAT20: TVN
 ====

-SAT20 is an open-source protocol compatible with all BTC-native layer 2 solutions, allowing anyone to use it without permission or fees.
+SAT20 is an open source protocol compatible with all BTC native second layers.
+Anyone can use it independently without permission or payment.
+We have provided satoshinet as a sample of the second layer network, and we need an application to unleash the power of the second layer satoshinet.

-To demonstrate the unlimited potential of SAT20 and promote its applications, we plan to develop a layer 2 network that gradually realizes our vision of "one sat, one universe."
-TVN is a conceptual layer 2 network within the BTC ecosystem that is decentralized, permissionless, censorship-resistant, and open to anyone for access and use.
+To demonstrate the unlimited potential of SAT20 and promote its applications, we plan to develop a Dapp that gradually realizes our vision of "one sat, one universe."
+TVN is a dapp in the envisioned BTC ecosystem, and can also be considered a third-layer network based on BTC's mainnet and satoshinet.
+It is decentralized, permissionless, and audit-resistant, and anyone can access and use it.
 The TVN network features the following capabilities:

 Self-Custodied Web3 Accounts
 ----